-I love meeting new people and hearing their stories, and regard the opportunity to capture the essence of a person’s character in celebrating their life as a privilege.
-Although losing a valued friend or family member is never easy, the chance to share memories through the ritual of a funeral ceremony is often an important stage in coping with grief, and one of the things I most enjoy about humanist ceremonies is that each is as unique as the person it commemorates.
+Meeting new people and hearing their stories is fascinating, and capturing the essence of a person’s character is a privilege.
+Saying farewell to a friend or relative is usually a difficult experience, and the chance to share memories through the ritual of a ceremony is often an important stage in coping with grief.
+Humanist funerals are centred on the life of the person being remembered, and the needs of those saying goodbye.

-I’m familiar with most of the local crematoria in the area, and I’m lucky to be based close to the idyllic GreenAcres Heatherley Wood park and not far from Clandon Wood Natural Burial Ground with its stunning glass pavilion, and the Shamley Green Woodland Burial site.
-I always enjoy taking ceremonies in the great outdoors, no matter what the weather brings.
-If you’d like to consider an environmentally-friendly alternative to cremation, you may like to take a stroll around these peaceful places – the staff are always very welcoming.
+I’m familiar with most of the local crematoria in the area, and lucky to be based close to the idyllic GreenAcres Heatherley Wood woodland burial park, to Clandon Wood Natural Burial Ground with its stunning glass pavilion, and the Shamley Green Woodland Burial site.
+Ceremonies in the great outdoors go ahead, no matter what the weather brings.
+To consider an environmentally-friendly alternative to cremation, you may like to take a stroll around these peaceful places – the teams there are always very welcoming.

 “Hannah was so engaged and genuine, it was almost as if she was a family friend.
 Everyone said the ceremonies they attended were perfect” M Howes – Cremation and Memorial ceremonies for Sylvia Codling, November 2017